elastic/integrations/packages/apache_tomcat/docs/README.md

 ## Troubleshooting

 - `apache_tomcat.access.header_forwarder` is renamed to `client.ip` in version `0.16.1` of this integration.
 Hence please consider changing `apache_tomcat.access.header_forwarder` to `client.ip` field where it is being used.
-By using the [Update By Query API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html#docs-update-by-query) `apache_tomcat.access.header_forwarder` can be renamed to `client.ip` field for all the documents which would help to adapt this change.
+By using the [Update By Query API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html#docs-update-by-query-api-ingest-pipeline), `apache_tomcat.access.header_forwarder` can be renamed to `client.ip` field for all the documents which would help to adapt this change.

-The following steps must be performed to change the field name for existing documents by using an update query.
+The following steps must be performed in "Dev Tools" to change the field name for existing documents:

-1. Create a rename processor by performing the following steps in the Dev tools.
+1. Create a rename processor by performing the following step using the "Pipeline API".
 ```
 PUT _ingest/pipeline/rename
 {